Teen Drug Use: Helping Your Child Through Addiction

 Family therapy is a critical component of addiction recovery

-How online therapy can help
+How online therapy can help with mental health and substance use

 Online therapy is available to individuals, couples, or families.
 One study assessed the efficacy of a telehealth intervention for families, comparing the results to those of face-to-face therapies.
 Researchers found “equivalent outcomes” between web-based interventions and traditional therapy.
-In the case of depression, the telehealth treatment was even found to be superior, with parents experiencing an even greater reduction in their depressive symptoms than those going through traditional, face-to-face treatments.
+In the case of depression, the telehealth treatment was even found to be superior, with parents experiencing an even more significant reduction in their depressive symptoms than those going through traditional, face-to-face treatments.

 Counselor review